Photons

 Both the observer and the experiment are quantum objects with their own wave functions.
 In order for the observer of an experiment to take a measurement they have to interact with the wave function of the experiment.
 The observer and experiment together form a superposition of all possible experimental outcomes.

 So why do we experience a single outcome if we are in a superposition of all possible outcomes?
 This happens as the particles in an experiment interact with external particles outside the experiment.
 These external particles might be stray air molecules, a random photon, or part of a detector that measures the results of the experiment.
 Each interaction make the superposition messier.
-Differences between the parts of the wave function increase and the the total wave function becomes less coherent.
-Eventually each outcome that forms the wave function's superposition sees the total of the other outcomes as almost random noise.
-When compared to any single outcome the total superposition of all other outcomes mostly cancels out destructively.
-This leaves each outcome increasingly more isolated from each other with each external interaction.
-This process is called decoherence.
+Differences between the parts of the wave function increase and the total wave function becomes less coherent.
+Like how splashing water on a lake can blur your reflection.

 Decoherence helps explain how we experience distinct, singular events out of calculations that imply numerous possibilities.
-It bridges the gap between the probabilistic nature of quantum systems and the definite outcomes we observe in the macroscopic world.
+It bridges the gap between the probabilistic nature of quantum systems and the definite outcomes we observe in the classical macroscopic world.

-interpretations of quantum mechanics
+foundations of quantum mechanics

 Different interpretations of quantum mechanics suggest suggest strange and exciting things about the fundamental nature of our reality.
 Yet, each interpretation is just a different way to put math into words.
 All valid interpretations of quantum mechanics should predict the same experimental outcomes, so it is hard to test which is correct.

 An important feature of quantum mechanical interpretations is how they handle the measurement problem.
 Measurement of a particle's position can only be done by having a second particle interact with it.
-For example, you only know the position of this text because photons of light are interacting with the electrons in the text, and in your eyes.
+For example, you only know the position of this text because photons are interacting with the electrons in the text, and in your eyes.

 Before measurement, an electron matches the wave model.
 It is spread out, oscillating up and down, and forms wave interference patterns in superposition.
 When measured by a photon, an electron is found at a random position.
 This position is more likely to be found where it's wave function has a large amplitude.